What is Inventory Management?

 “Inventory is defined as those stocks used to support production, such as raw material and Work in Process, supporting activities, such as maintenance, repair, and operating supplies, and finally Customer Service in the form of finished goods and spare parts.”

 According to the Author of Operations Management, Lee J. Krajewski,

 “Inventory is created when the receipt of materials, parts, or finished goods exceeds their disbursement; it is depleted when their disbursement exceeds their receipt.”

 What are the basic functions of inventory?

 There are 4 main basic functions that inventory serves in a business.

-1. To meet the anticipated demand of the products
+- To meet the anticipated demand for the products